Canoga Park High School: Robotics

 Canoga Park High School boasts a successful FIRST Tech Challenge team.
 Having won second place in regionals during the 2009-2010 and 2010-2011 competition years, the team has won various awards for their efforts.
 The team has started two additional robotics FIRST LEGO League clubs in neighboring schools such as Hale Middle School and Sutter Middle School, but also hopes to start an additional club in Columbus Middle School.
 The high school's robotics team competes in FIRST Robotics Competition as of the 2010–2011 years and FIRST Tech Challenge.

 Sports

 Canoga Park High School fields teams for boys and girls in football, basketball, soccer, baseball, softball, volleyball, tennis, golf, track & field, cross country, water polo, swimming and wrestling.
-The teams have won CIF Championships in sports, including football, basketball, track & field, soccer, volleyball, cross country and tennis.
+The teams have won CIF Championships in sports, including football, basketball, baseball, track & field, soccer, volleyball, cross country and tennis.
 The school has had several successful individual athletes.

 The school has a marching band, cheerleading, dance and drill teams.